 More and more entrepreneurs are considering crowdfunding options as the answer to their funding needs.
 Some have had their prayers answered and some have not.
 Crowdfunding is considered to be the next generation in business investment.
 It enables budding dragons to invest in businesses that they are interested in, entirely via an internet connection and it enables businesses to get their message across to an audience that they might not otherwise reach.

 If you are a business looking for funding what do you need to do to get going with this?
 Well you need a compelling pitch and these days that includes a video presentation.
 A video sounds expensive, but can actually be organised for free via many online resources that are available.
 For example, http://www.animoto.com turns your photos and video clips into professional video slideshows in minutes.
 It’s fast, free and shockingly simple!

-To be successful, the pitch must explain the business plan, include detailed integrated financials and answer that all important question of ‘what’s in it for me?’ for the investor.
-In addition, many successfully funded businesses also offer ‘rewards’ which are essentially enticing lures, for example the product itself available at a deeply discounted rate to successful investors.
+To be successful, the pitch must explain the business plan, including detailed integrated financials and answer that all-important question of ‘what’s in it for me?’ for the investor.
+In addition, many successfully funded businesses also offer ‘rewards’ which are essentially enticing lures, for example, the product itself available at a deeply discounted rate to successful investors.

 So what might a deal look like in terms of average investment raised and average equity offered?
-According to Crowdcube (http://www.crowdcube.com/), the following is typical from this method of raising money:
+According to Crowdcube (http://www.crowdcube.com/), the following is typical of this method of raising money:

 - Average investment raised: £159,000